Chapter 13 Bankruptcy Lawyer Waterbury, Connecticut

 If you have a large amount of unsecured debt related to medical bills, credit cards, and so forth, it may be a good idea to think about a Chapter 13 bankruptcy lawyer Waterbury, Connecticut locals trust.

 Chapter 13 bankruptcy is available for individuals, self-employed people, and unincorporated businesses.
-There is a strict amount of both secured and unsecured debt that you cannot exceed, and these can be explained to you by a bankruptcy lawyer Waterbury, Connecticut has to offer.
+However, there is a strict amount of both secured and unsecured debt that you cannot exceed, and these can be explained to you by a bankruptcy lawyer Waterbury, Connecticut has to offer.

 When you file for Ch.
 13, you will need to have a source of income; furthermore, you must be able to pay back some of your debt over the course of three to five years.
 If you are unsure about whether or not bankruptcy is right for you, call The Law Offices of Ronald I. Chorches.

 Should You File for Chapter 13?

 If you would like to keep your primary residence, or select assets, and you can afford to pay off a portion of your debt, Chapter 13 bankruptcy may be right for you.

 If you would like a complete fresh start and are willing to consider losing your home, Chapter 7 bankruptcy may be more suitable.
 Keep in mind, you must qualify for chapter 7 through taking a Means test.